How Using A Brisbane Architect Can Help Build Resilience Into Your Home Design

 Scientists tell us that climate change will lead to more frequent and more severe natural disasters.
 Recently we’ve seen the devastating results in the form of the 2020 bushfires and now the terrible flooding events across the east coast and down into Tasmania, as a result of back-to-back-to-back La Nina events.
 Add into that several significant storms with wind and hail damage and we begin to get as preview of what the future may hold.

 Now, obviously there have been severe weather events in the past.
-But scientists seem to agree that these events are only going to get worse.But it’s not just these major weather events that we need to consider.
+But scientists seem to agree that these events are only going to get worse.
+But it’s not just these major weather events that we need to consider.

 Our homes will also need to be able to stand up to potentially hotter weather and longer droughts.
 It’s important that the design of our homes allows them to resist these climatic impacts, whilst working with the climate at the same time.
-And to achieve this, you need to be working with a Brisbane architect who understands how to serve both masters.
+To achieve this, you need to be working with a Brisbane architect who understands how to serve both masters.

 The Role Of Sustainable Home Design